jrdegbe/ThamesThrive/README.md

 * Api documentation is always available after installation at http://127.0.0.1:8686/docs.
 * ThamesThrive also has a built-in documentation into the system.

-## 👇 Call for Contributors

-Have you found a bug :bug: ?
-Or maybe you have a nice feature :sparkles: to contribute?
-The [CONTRIBUTING guide](https://github.com/ThamesThrive/ThamesThrive/blob/master/CONTRIBUTING.md) will help you get your development environment ready in minutes.

-All contributors willing to start coding ThamesThrive plugins are urged to read the follwing beginners' tutorial:

 * [How to code simple plugin in ThamesThrive](http://docs.ThamesThrive.com/plugins/tutorial/part1/)
 * [Configuring the plugin in ThamesThrive](http://docs.ThamesThrive.com/plugins/tutorial/part2/)

-We are grateful for any assistance that contributes to the popularity of ThamesThrive.

 ## 👇 License